gtrixic/lets-meat-up/README.md

 Depending on which option they select, the user will be sent to either the Random User page or the Incoming Requests page through the use of Intent.

-“Pick User”, “Accept User”, “Profile Button”at the top left corner and “Help Button” at the top right corner are all ImageButtons.
+“Pick User”, “Accept User”, “Profile Button” at the top left corner and “Help Button” at the top right corner are all ImageButtons.

 ![](https://lh6.googleusercontent.com/F-Vlcx1D_y-d--i8k2EOSXDWXL3xghHmOrQ8t1ABwrgA88TkVpG1E6xS8Hb9rPvVdjYZwz7KvIFaQn0b4pBEkmEVMR0k--SbhZ-JLBZx)